arturkw/dev-notes/kafka/Exam notes.md

 - by default any error encountered during conversion or transformation will cause connector to fail
 - connector configuration can also enable tolerating such errors by skipping them
 - it is possible to report errors to `dead letter queue`.
 Use `errors.deadletterqueue.topic.name` and optionally `errors.deadletterqueue.context.headers.enable=true`
+- Kafka Connect can provide `exactly-once semantics` for both sink connectors and source connectors, but achieving this support requires configuring the correct worker properties in the cluster.
+The ability to achieve exactly-once semantics is highly dependent on the type of connector and its design.
+Connectors must be designed to take advantage of the capabilities of the Kafka Connect framework for exactly-once processing.
 - Distributed vs Standalone mode??

+## Kafka CLI commands
+- kafka-topics.sh
+	- **--topics-with-overrides:** If set when describing topics, only show topics that have overridden configs.
+	- **--unavailable-partitions:** If set when describing topics, only show partitions whose **leader is not available**.
+	- **--under-min-isr-partitions:** If set when describing topics, only show partitions whose ISR count is less than the configured minimum.
+	- **--under-replicated-partitions:** If set when describing topics, only show under replicated partitions.

 ## Sending Messages with Null
 - Value: Message is deleted.
 - Key: Stored with round-robin algorithm.